Rough geometric integration: Introduction

-\paragraph{Acknowledgements:} HS would like to thank M\'at\'e Gerencs\'er for his hospitality during a stay at TU Wien and gratefully acknowledges financial support from the EPSRC via Ilya Chevyrev’s New Investigator Award EP/X015688/1.
+\paragraph{Acknowledgements:} The authors would like to thank Philippe Bouafia for bringing his preprints to their attention and for interesting discussions comparing our methods.
+They also thank the anonymous referees for many useful comments which improved this paper, as well as Thomas Jaffard for spotting a typo in \eqref{eq:comparison1}.
+HS would like to thank M\'at\'e Gerencs\'er for his hospitality during a stay at TU Wien and gratefully acknowledges financial support from the EPSRC via Ilya Chevyrev’s New Investigator Award EP/X015688/1.
 AC gratefully acknowledges partial support by the EPSRC through the “Mathematics of Random Systems” CDT EP/S023925/1.